sbstnkng/elastic-stack-playground/README.md

 3. Open Kibana to load sample data and interact with the cluster: http://localhost:5601

 ## Tear down
 Once you are done.
-You can tear down the containers and volumes by running `docker-componese down -v`.
+You can tear down the containers and volumes by running `docker-compose down -v`.

 ## Further informations
 - [Getting started with the Elastic Stack](https://www.elastic.co/guide/en/elastic-stack-get-started/current/get-started-elastic-stack.html)